JJeCho/MTGLore/README.md

 ## Future Features

-- **Deck Builder**: Allow users to build and save custom decks by dragging and dropping cards.
+- **Deck Builder**: Allow users to build and save custom decks.
-- **Lore Exploration**: Dive deeper into Magic: The Gathering lore by exploring card flavor texts, set themes, and other related details.
+- **Lore Exploration**: Delve deeper into Magic: The Gathering lore through card flavor texts and set themes.
-- **Advanced Filtering**: Enable more sophisticated filters to search for cards by specific attributes like mana cost, card type, or artist.
+- **Advanced Filtering**: More filters for mana cost, card type, artist, etc.
-- **Use of AI for Card Art Scanning**: Leverage AI technology to extract information from card artworks to form links and relations between cards
+- **AI-Assisted Card Art Scanning**: AI-powered extraction of information from card artworks to generate further relations.

 ## Contributions

-Contributions are welcome!
-Feel free to submit a pull request or open an issue if you encounter any bugs or have feature requests.
+Contributions are highly encouraged!
+Feel free to open an issue or submit a pull request with improvements or bug fixes.